- About Hunger

 - How to End Hunger

 - Our Impact

 - Get Involved

-Rev. Nancy Neal is director of the Church Relations department at Bread for the World.
+Rev. Nancy Neal is director of the Minister for Spiritual Formation and Wellness at Bread for the World.
 She leads a dynamic team of church leaders who build and maintain Bread’s national relationships with a racially and theologically diverse portfolio of denominations and church organizations.
 She has been a leader in the organization’s efforts toward racial equity.

 She began serving Bread for the World in 2011 as associate for denominational women’s organization relations, working with leaders of denominational women’s organizations we engaged their members in a campaign to improve nutrition for women and children around the world.
 From there, she served as deputy director of the Church Relations department.